Skip to main content

 City Driver

-In urban settings, the IS250 struggles with its slow acceleration in stop-and-go traffic.
+In urban settings, the IS250 struggles with slow acceleration in stop-and-go traffic.
 You really feel the bumps on city roads due to its low profile, though it can be enjoyable at speeds above 30 mph.

 Creature Comforts